Farm Policy Glossary

 Conservation Stewardship Program (CSP)--Established in the 2008 Farm Bill, CSP provides payments to producers for adopting or maintaining wide range of conservation management and land-based structural practices that address one or more resources of concern, such as soil, water, and wildlife habitat.

 Conservation Technical Assistance (CTA)--Since 1936, CTA, administered by USDA's Natural Resources Conservation Service (NRCS) and local conservation districts, has provided technical assistance to farmers for planning and implementing conservation practices.

 Conserving use acreage--Farmland diverted from crop production to an approved cultural practice that prevents erosion or other degradation.
 Though crops are not produced, conserving use is considered an agricultural use of the land.

 Considered planted--Acreage idled for weather-related reasons or natural disasters, acreage devoted to conservation purposes or planted to certain other allowed commodities, and acreage USDA determined as necessary to include for fair and equitable treatment.
 A provision of the Agricultural Act of 1949 used to implement the base acreage and yield system for 1991-95 crops and used to determine acreage planted within the 2008 ACRE program.

-Contract crops--The term that referred to crops eligible for production flexibility contract payments under Title I of the 1996 Act: wheat, corn, sorghum, barley, oats, rice, and upland cotton.
+Contract crops--The term that referred to crops eligible for production flexibility contract payments under Title I of the 1996 Farm Bill: wheat, corn, sorghum, barley, oats, rice, and upland cotton.

 Cost-sharing--Payments to producers to cover a specified portion of the cost of installing, implementing, or maintaining a conservation (structural or land management) practice.